 The following case studies are descriptions of the patients presentation.
 The conclusion of the case study is presented later in this course after the discussion of treatment options.

-John, a 78-year-old man present to his primary care physician with the complaint of low back pain.
-John lives with his son and daughter-in-law and his son accompanies him to the appointment.
-The low back pain has been present for three weeks and there has been no trauma or injury that would indicate a cause of the back pain.
+John, a 78-year-old man, presents to his primary care physician with the complaint of low back pain.
+John lives with his son and daughter-in-law, and his son accompanies him to the appointment.
+The low back pain has been present for three weeks, and there has been no trauma or injury that would indicate a cause of the back pain.
 John reports that the pain is mild, but he is very worried that this is cancer.
 He is convinced that he is going to die.

-Johns son is not as concerned about the low back pain, he reports that he has complained of on and off back pain his whole life.
+John’s son is not as concerned about the low back pain; he reports that he has complained of on and off back pain his whole life.
 He is most concerned about his increased irritability and social withdrawal.
-Johns past medical history is positive for hypertension, arthritis and mild dementia.
-He has never had a surgery.
+John’s past medical history is positive for hypertension, arthritis and mild dementia.
+He has never had surgery.

 He lives with his son because his son had noticed an increase in confusion after the death of his wife one year ago.
 He was not able to cook, clean or handle finances, but is still able to drive and shop.
-Over the past couple months, he has become more isolated in his room and has had increased irritability.
+Over the past couple of months, he has become more isolated in his room and has had increased irritability.
 His daughter-in-law is threatening him to put him in a nursing home.
-He has limited contact with his friends after moving in with his son because he lived 20 miles away and has no friends in his new neighborhood.
+He has limited contact with his friends after moving in with his son and has no friends in his new neighborhood.
 His son discourages him to drive the 20 miles to visit his old friends.

-It is clear that depression runs in families, but exactly how it is transmitted to offspring is not known.
-It is likely that there are multiple genes interacting together that increase the risk of depression (Tsuang, Bar, Stone, & Faraone, 2004).
-Individuals with a family history of depression or alcohol dependence have a higher risk of depression (Halverson, 2013).
+It is clear that depression runs in families, but exactly how it is transmitted is not known.
+It is likely that there are multiple genes interacting together that increase the risk of depression.8 Individuals with a family history of depression or alcohol dependence have a higher risk of depression.4

 Life can contribute to depression.
 Stressors and interpersonal loss are often associated with depression.
 Trauma, loss of a loved one, a difficult relationship, or any stressful situation may trigger a depressive episode.
 Stress increases cortisol levels and may affect mood.
 An early life loss increases the risk of depression over a lifetime.
 Some depressive episodes occur in the absence of an obvious cause.